Meet the Trustees

-Helen has two children in the Orchestra and is a keen musician herself, playing Clarinet and Cello.
-She is a very hands on person and is involving herself in many of the behind the scenes duties which are so vital in an organisation such as ours.
-She is also the Liaison person between the Trustees and the Music Staff, and provides a helping hand in both the Intermediate and Senior Orchestra as well as teaching our clarinet trainees.
+Helen has two children in the Senior Orchestra and is a keen musician herself, playing clarinet and cello.
+She has many behind the scenes duties, which are so vital in an organisation such as ours.
+She is also the liaison person between the trustees and the music tutors.
+She also provides a helping hand in both the Intermediate and Senior Orchestra as well as teaching our clarinet trainees.

 Helen was born near Stone, Staffs and moved to Congleton with her husband and daughter in 1983.

 Before her marriage she was Secretary to the Hospital Administrator of the City General Hospital.
 Following her marriage she worked as Personal Secretary to the Professor of Veterinary Anatomy at Liverpool University.

 Helen was the Co-Founder of the Orchestra with Mark Wasserberg, then Head of Dane Valley High School in 1994.
 She has been involved ever since.
 Her daughter Anna was a founder member of the Orchestra .

 Helen was awarded the Rotary Cub of Congleton "Vocational Service Award" in December 1998 and was also presented with a Silver Salver at the 10th Anniversary Concert in Congleton Town Hall in recognition of her outstanding service to the Orchestra.